alexanderczigler/habitica/README.md

 Check the `config` object at the top and change the values accordingly.
 Then create a schedule that runs `aura()` and `bless()` regularly.
 My suggestion is to set `aura()` to run 2-4 times a day and `bless()` to run often, perhaps 4-8 times an hour.

+### Health

+If your party is on a very mean boss and your healers are out of mana, you may need to rely on health potions to stay alive.
+This script will check your health, gold and mana to determine whether to buy a potion or not.

+#### Using

+- Adjust `config` in the top of the script to suit your needs.
+- Schedule `healthPotion()` to run relatively often, I recommend 4-8 times an hour depending on the size of your party.

 ### Party

 The party script can help you ensure to never miss a quest invitaiton again.
 In addition to that, if you are the party leader, it can help you auto-start quests after a certain time.
 This helps keeping the questing pace up.